nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Examples:**

-_A basic card with only a question and answer field._
+_A flashcard with only a question and answer field._

 `add q/What are the three ways to implement binary systems? a/1s Complement, 2s Complement, and Sign and Magnitude`

-_A basic card with a question, answer and tag field._
+_A flashcard with a question, answer and tag field._

 `add q/How do you convert from binary to 1s Complement? a/By inverting all the bits, i.e. 0 to 1 and vice versa t/CS2100 t/Number Systems`